DriesVerachtert/aroi_segmentation_model/README.md

 If you would like to use the dataset, then you'll have to contact Martina.

+## Contents

+The python code in this repository uses the 'AROI' dataset to create a local HuggingFace dataset, fine-tunes a semantic segmentation model on this dataset and tests the model on some images.

+* Notebook '01_load_patient_images.ipynb' checks all the images and creates a list of 'PatientImage' objects which contain a raw image and its labeled images.
+* Notebook '02_create_huggingface_dataset.ipynb' creates splits the images in a test and a training set and creates a HuggingFace dataset.
+The dataset is not uploaded to the HuggingFace Hub as I don't own the copyright on the images.
+* Notebook '03_finetune_semantic_segmentation_model.ipynb' uses the dataset to fine-tune some model for semantic segmentation.
+The base model is nvidia/mit-b0.
+* Notebook '04_segment_images_with_model.ipynb' does some inference: it uses the model to segment some of the images.

 ## Citations

 Information about the dataset can be found in the following publications: